Find flights

 The average price of all flights from Toronto to Manila clicked on KAYAK for each day over the last 12 months.

-When flying from Toronto to Manila, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
+When flying from Toronto to Manila, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
 For your return to Toronto, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Toronto to Manila?